martinhoang/urdf2mjcf/README.md

 - `-int, --integrator`: Set the simulation integrator
 - `-ncm, --no-copy-meshes`: Do not copy referenced mesh files to output directory
 - `-mr, --mesh-reduction`: Set the mesh reduction ratio (0.0-1.0)
+- `-sr, --simplify-reduction`: Simplify meshes using pymeshlab (reduction ratio 0.0-1.0)
+- `-stf, --simplify-target-faces`: Simplify meshes to target number of faces
+- `-gcm, --generate-collision-meshes`: Generate convex hull collision meshes
+- `-ci, --calculate-inertia`: Calculate and print inertia for meshes
+- `-cim, --calculate-inertia-mass`: Mass (in kg) to use for inertia calculations
 - `-sp, --save-preprocessed`: Save the intermediate, pre-processed URDF file
+- `-sdm, --separate-dae-meshes`: Extract each mesh/material from DAE as separate STL files with colors (default: combine all into single STL)
+- `-amt, --append-mesh-type`: Append '_visual' or '_collision' to mesh filenames for easy distinguishment
 - `-s, --solver`: Set the simulation solver
 - `-xa, --xacro-args`: Arguments to pass to the xacro processor
 - `-ll, --log-level`: Set the logging level (DEBUG, INFO, WARNING, ERROR)